 From the Nexus 5 to the Galaxy S4, there is one problem that often arises on your phone which is a real pain and that’s when you suddenly receive an error message saying "the process com.google.process.gapps has stopped" or "com.google.process.gapps has stopped unexpectedly".
 Regardless of which device you use, this is actually quite a simple thing to fix.
-Here are the most effective solutions to fix com.google.process.gapps has stopped.
+Here are the most effective solutions on how to fix the process com.google.process.gapps has stopped error.

 - Grab the latest Google apps APKs right here